CARE INSTRUCTIONS FOR YOUR NEW IMPERIAL SHIH TZU PUPPY

 Every effort has been made to assure that your puppy is healthy, happy and well socialized when you take him/her home.
 We cannot control what happens once a healthy puppy leaves us, but we can give you some information so that your puppy stays healthy and happy.

 Please keep in mind that your new puppy is NOT fully protecting from Parvo or Distemper until they have finished their full series of shots.
 When your puppy leaves here, they are up to date on shots but may still need one or two to complete the series.
 It is recommended that you do NOT take your puppy places that other dogs frequent until they have had their full series of shots.
 This includes your pet food stores, dog parks, groomers etc. It is common practice for many breeders to give their own core shots.
 This keeps perfectly healthy puppies out of a vet's office while their immune systems are not mature and reduces the possibility of exposure to the very diseases we are trying to prevent by vaccinating.
 It also reduces the stress to the puppy during vaccinations as they are in an environment that they are comfortable and secure.
 I have recently had the experience where a new puppy owner's vet refused to recognize the core shots that had already been given to this puppy and gave him another vaccination only 1 week after this puppy had already been vaccinated.
 This was not only unnecessary, but potentially dangerous to this puppy.
 The vaccines that I purchase are shipped to me the exact same way that they are shipped to the vets offices, in Styrofoam coolers with ice packs.
 The vaccines are promptly refrigerated and given to the puppies the exact same way that a vet does it.
 These vaccines are no less valid nor do they offer any less protection than if they were to be given by a vet.
 The due date for the next shot will be noted on your shot record that is provided with your puppy.
 The lables from each vaccine given will be on your shot record as well.
-Under no circumstances is another vaccine to be given to any puppy purchased from me until the date indicated on their shot record.
-No matter how many vaccines a puppy recived before the age of 16 weeks they will not be fully immune until 3 to 4 weeks after the 16 week old shot.
-It is also recomended that Rabies NOT be given at the same time as they 16 week core shot.
+Please do NOT allow your vet to give another core shot until the date indicated on their shot record.
+No matter how many vaccines a puppy received before the age of 16 weeks they will not be fully immune until 3 to 4 weeks after the 16 week old shot.
+It is also recommended that Rabies NOT be given at the same time as the 12 or 16 week core shot.
 Give the puppy a chance to build the immunities to the core shots first, then have your vet give the Rabies 3 to 4 weeks later.
 You vet may tell you that they do not recognize shots given by the breeder and try to insist that you need them to provide this puppy with an unnecessary duplicate vaccine.
 This is your puppy and you have the right to refuse this shot.
-I do not routienly provide bortadella vaccines.
+I do not routinely provide bortadella vaccines.
 This is " kennel cough" .
 I have seen many young puppies become ill after receiving a bortadella vaccine.
-While this vaccine does have it's place and is recomended before you start taking your puppy to a groomer or having it boarded, you have to weigh the risk to the benifit and while this puppy is in your home, not exposed to other dogs in a " group" or kennel situation, it is not worth the risk to give this to such a young puppy.
+While this vaccine does have it's place and is recommended before you start taking your puppy to a groomer or having it boarded, you have to weigh the risk to the benefit and while this puppy is in your home, not exposed to other dogs in a " group" or kennel situation, it is not worth the risk to give this to such a young puppy.

 If you have any problems or questions please feel free to call and I will be happy to advise you.